neverhood311/Stop-motion-OBJ/README.md

   - Sequences can now be duplicated, but they share a material.
 For a duplicate sequence with a different material, you have to re-import the sequence.

 ## Installing Stop motion OBJ
-- Download mesh_sequence_controller.py and move it to Blender's addons folder (something like C:\Program Files\Blender Foundation\Blender\2.80\scripts\addons)
+- Find the [latest release](https://github.com/neverhood311/Stop-motion-OBJ/releases) and download the source code .zip file
-- Open Blender and open the Add-ons preferences (File > User Preferences... > Add-ons)
+- Open Blender and open the Add-ons preferences (Edit > Preferences... > Add-ons)
+- Click Install..., find the .zip file you downloaded, and click Install Add-on
 - In the search bar, type 'OBJ' and look for the Stop motion OBJ addon in the list
-- Check the box to install it, and click 'Save User Settings'
+- Check the box to enable it
 - **RESTART BLENDER BEFORE USING THE ADDON**

 ## Using Stop motion OBJ